PedanticHacker/ReChess/README.md

 ReChess is licensed under the **MIT License**.

-See the `LICENSE.txt` file within ReChess' top-level directory about the permissions, limitations, and conditions.
+See the `LICENSE.txt` file in ReChess' top-level directory about the permissions, limitations, and conditions of the license.

-If you develop software based on ReChess, you are not obligated to use the same license, but you are required to give credit to the original author in the copyright notice.
+If you develop software based on ReChess, you are not obligated to use the same license, but you are required to add the original author's copyright notice.

-### Copyright Notice Example
+So, your copyright notice would look like this:

 ```
-Copyright 2023 Boštjan Mejak
+Copyright 2024 Boštjan Mejak
-Copyright 2024 Your Name
+Copyright <year> <name and surname>
 ```

+On the second line, fill out the year in which you are releasing your ReChess-based software and then fill out your name and surname, but without the `<` and `>` characters.